 Early Origins of the Naisbett family

-Cathedral) granting the lands of Nisbet to Aldan de Nisbet, the founder of the line of Nisbet in 1139.
+The surname Naisbett was first found in Berwickshire an ancient county of Scotland, presently part of the Scottish Borders Council Area, located in the eastern part of the Borders Region of Scotland where they held a family seat from early times and King David I confirmed a charter (now in the archives of Durham Cathedral) granting the lands of Nisbet to Aldan de Nisbet, the founder of the line of Nisbet in 1139.
 According to family lore, they descend from Gospatric, Earl of Northumbria (d.
 1073).

-Early History of the Naisbett family
+Important Dates for the Naisbett family

 This web page shows only a small excerpt of our Naisbett research.
-Another 705 words (50 lines of text) covering the years 1160, 1255, 1296, 1340, 1433, 1446, 1456, 1493, 1594, 1632, 1580, 1660, 1630, 1641, 1559, 1605, 1625, 1627, 1685, 1657, 1725, 1609, 1687, 1664, 1677 and are included under the topic Early Naisbett History in all our PDF Extended History products and printed products wherever possible.
+Another 353 words (25 lines of text) covering the years 1160, 1255, 1296, 1340, 1433, 1446, 1456, 1493, 1594, 1632, 1580, 1660, 1630, 1641, 1559, 1605, 1625, 1627, 1685, 1657, 1725, 1609, 1687, 1664, 1677 and are included under the topic Early Naisbett History in all our PDF Extended History products and printed products wherever possible.

 Naisbett Spelling Variations